Central Florida Tourism Oversight District

 The Central Florida Tourism Oversight District (CFTOD), formerly the Reedy Creek Improvement District (RCID), is the governing jurisdiction and special taxing district for the land of Walt Disney World Resort.
-It includes 39.06 sqmi within the outer limits of Orange and Osceola counties in Florida.
+It includes 39.06 sqmi within Orange and Osceola counties in Florida, encompassing the cities of Bay Lake and Lake Buena Vista as well as unincorporated land.
 It acts with most of the same authority and responsibility as a county government.
-It includes the cities of Bay Lake and Lake Buena Vista, as well as unincorporated land.

-The district was created in 1967 after the Florida Legislature passed the Reedy Creek Improvement Act.
-The law was pushed for by Walt Disney and his namesake media company both before and after Disney's death in 1966, during the planning stages of Walt Disney World.
+The current district was created on February 27, 2023, after the Florida Legislature passed House Bill 9B to supersede the Reedy Creek Improvement Act, passed in 1967 at the behest of Walt Disney and his namesake media company during the planning stages of Walt Disney World.
+A major selling point in lobbying the Florida government to establish the original RCID was Walt Disney's proposal of the "Experimental Prototype Community of Tomorrow" (EPCOT), a real planned community intended to serve as a testbed for new city-living innovations.
+The company eventually abandoned Walt Disney's concepts for the experimental city, primarily building a resort similar to its other parks.

-The district has the authority of a governmental body, but was not subjected to the constraints of a governmental body until the Governor was granted authority to name Board members in 2023.
-A major selling point in lobbying the Florida Government to establish the district was Walt Disney's proposal of the "Experimental Prototype Community of Tomorrow" (EPCOT), a real planned community intended to serve as a testbed for new city-living innovations.
-The company however eventually decided to abandon Walt Disney's concepts for the experimental city, primarily only building a resort similar to its other parks.
+The Reedy Creek Improvement District managed by the Disney Company had the authority of a governmental body, but was not subject to the constraints of a governmental body.
+That changed under the 2023 act, which gave the governor of Florida the authority to name its board members, replacing the original five-member Board of Supervisors controlled by the Walt Disney Company, the majority landowner of the District.